Define a color pair

 the size of chtype.

-#3 Updated by Shugo Maeda over 1 year ago
+#3 Updated by Shugo Maeda almost 2 years ago

 - Status changed from Assigned to Closed